ajrofe12/Aaron-Rofe-MS-ADS-Portfiolio/README.md

 Translating analytics results into clear visual dashboards, presentations, and written analyses for both technical and non-technical audiences.

 ### **6. Apply ethics in the development, use and evaluation of data and predictive models (e.g., fairness, bias, transparency, privacy)**
+Address concerns such as fairness, bias, model transparency, and the appropriate use of sensitive variables when conducting an analysis.

+---

+## **High-Level Summaries of Included Projects**

+### **1. Residential Energy Usage Shiny App (IST 687)**
+Developed an interactive shiny app and random forest model to classify homes into low, medium or high energy usage based on more than 200 building, demographic, and climate variables.

+### **2. Climate-Commodity Machine Learning Project (IST 707)**
+Analyzed climate indicators (temperature, precipitation, anomalies) and their relationship seven common global commodity prices.
+Built a python-based pipeline for preprocessing, feature engineering and modeling.

+### **3. Emergency Hospital Transportation Database (IST 659)**
+Designed a full relational database system supporting emergency dispatch workflows.
+Included ERD diagrams,